OCA/purchase-workflow/purchase_product_variant_supplierinfo_by_supplier/README.rst

 ========================================

-This module replaces the product template by the product variant in the views of product supplierinfo.
+This module replaces the product template by the product variant in the views of product supplierinfo defined in the product_by_supplier module.

 Usage
 =====